 The beach just past Villa Amor is gorgeous!
 Don’t get suckered into paying for parking.
 Find a spot along the road, out of the way.
-We loved how mellow the ocean was, and a guy comes by with fresh baked doughnuts.
+We loved how mellow the ocean was, and a guy comes by with freshly baked doughnuts.
 Seriously, it doesn’t get better than that!
-We also explored beaches in Puerto Vallarta, and the beaches at Sayulita.
+We also explored beaches in Puerto Vallarta and the beaches at Sayulita.

 Puerto Vallarta Activities

 We found Puerto Vallarta and Sayulita activities very similar to our home on Maui.
-There are many things to do in Puerto Vallarta including: snorkeling, scuba, swim with dolphins, surf lessons, bungee jumping, horseback riding, waterfall tours, a very wild zoo, botanical gardens, their Mexican version of a luau, and even partying on a fully operational pirate ship (with nightly fireworks.)
+There are many things to do in Puerto Vallarta including snorkeling, scuba, swimming with dolphins, surf lessons, bungee jumping, horseback riding, waterfall tours, a very wild zoo, botanical gardens, their Mexican version of a luau, and even partying on a fully operational pirate ship (with nightly fireworks.)